 Organisations should consider the following issues in relation to people in their workforce who are at higher risk if they contract COVID-19.
 These issues, where identified, should always be discussed between those managing services and individual workers, who will take advice from occupational health and HR colleagues where necessary.

-Emerging evidence shows that black and minority ethnic (BME) communities are disproportionately affected by COVID-19.
+Emerging evidence shows that black and minority ethnic (BME) communities are disproportionately affected by COVID-19, particularly those with comorbidities who are presenting adverse outcomes at a younger age.
 The reasons for this are not yet fully understood, but the health inequalities present for BME communities have long been recognised.

 Within the NHS, 40 per cent of doctors and 20 per cent of nurses are from BME backgrounds, as are substantial numbers of health care support workers and ancillary staff.